-6. Finalizing the CWTP-TEP Briefing Book
+5. Finalize the CWTP-TEP Briefing Book

-Cathleen Sullivan with Nelson\Nygaard gave an update on the Briefing Book.
+Bonnie Nelson stated that the Briefing Book was updated to include the responses from CAWG, TAWG, and the Steering Committee.
 She stated that the Briefing Book was restructured to address the needs of the youth and low-income communities.
-Cathleen mentioned that chapters 5 Transit and 6 Paratransit were combined into chapter 5 Transit.
+Bonnie stated that chapters 5 Transit and 6 Paratransit were combined into chapter 5 Transit.
 The new chapter 6 is titled Communities of Concern, which addresses mobility needs of low-income communities, seniors, and people with disabilities.
-The summary of all comments and responses is on page 25 in the packet.